Offensive Weapons, Knife Crime Practical Guidance

 Whether a retailer has signed up to either a local or national responsible retailer agreement, and any subsequent action taken as a result e.g. ongoing training, may be useful evidence in proving the presence or absence of due diligence.

-When planning a joint operation, consideration must be given to the provisions of the Regulation of Investigatory Powers Act 2000.
-Trading Standards also need to ensure compliance with the Better Regulation Delivery Office (‘BRDO’) Code of Practice for Age Restricted Products and Services.
+When planning a joint operation, consideration must be given to the provisions of the Regulation of Investigatory Powers Act 2000 particularly with respect to covert surveillance.
+Trading Standards also need to ensure compliance with the Better Regulation Delivery Office (‘BRDO') Code of Practice for Age Restricted Products and Services.
 Any joint operation should identify from the outset which agency will undertake any action arising from a sale of a knife to a young person.

 Trading Standards works to its own local Enforcement Policy.
 Prosecutions are taken by the local authority itself, as a private prosecutor and the case will be heard in the Magistrates’ Court.